AshLaw96/kuwait-travel-website/README.md

 # Kuwait Escapes

-Kuwait Escapes is a travel website hoping to both encourage and inform people to visit Kuwait and explore all of it Arabian wonders.
+Kuwait Escapes is a travel website hoping to both encourage and inform people to visit Kuwait and explore all of its Arabian wonders.

-Users enticed on to the website, will find an abundance of information about the top attractions, the most beautiful sceneries, and the most exceptional accommodations they can stop at if they visit the country of Kuwait.
+Users visiting the website will find an abundance of information about the top attractions, the most beautiful sceneries, and the most exceptional accommodations they can stop at if they visit the country of Kuwait.
 The demographic of the site is directed to anyone going or wanting to go explore Kuwait.

 ![responsiveness](documentation/screenshots/mockup.png)